 Admission free of charge

-Together with the National Library of Ireland, the National Print Museum has reproduce and important suffrage poster from 1918.
+Together with the National Library of Ireland, the National Print Museum has reproduce and important suffrage poster.

 The poster hails from the NLI’s collection and was printed letterpress on the Museum’s Vandercook press by graphic artist Mary Plunkett.